xcape-io/PyProps/PygameProps/PygameAsyncioBlinkProps/README.md

 An educational example which makes a LED blinking.

-# !!!!!!!!!
-WORK IN PROGRESS
+This props uses Pygame and extends <a href="https://github.com/xcape-io/PyProps/blob/master/core/ThreadingProps.py" target="_blank">ThreadingProps</a> (so it uses multi-threading) .

 ## Installation
 See [INSTALLATION.md](.../INSTALLATION.md) and as a good habit is the PyProps folder is `/home/pi/Room/Props/PyProps`

 ### Dependencies
-If you don't install the whole PyProps library, you will have to fulfill the  *PygameAsyncioBlinkProps* requirements:
+If you don't install the whole PyProps library, you will have to fulfill the  *PygameBlinkProps* requirements:
-* `PyProps/core/PropsData.py`
+* `PyProps/core/ThreadingProps.py`
 * `PyProps/core/PropsApp.py`
 * `PyProps/core/MqttApp.py`
+* `PyProps/core/PropsData.py`
 * `PyProps/core/Singleton.py`

 And you will have to install following Python packages: